 Stretching nearly 80 miles (130 Km) across, Sussex has often been run from two centres, both ecclesiastically and civilly, with a division roughly based on the Greenwich Meridian.
-West Sussex is run from Chichester and East Sussex from Lewes, although Lewes' larger neighbour Brighton and Hove, has recently become a city.

 The Local Government Act 1888 introduced administrative counties each governed by an elected county council.
 Sussex was divided into two administartive counties: East and West Sussex.

 East Sussex County Council adopted a seal in 1889, bearing a quartered shield showing six gold martlets and other insignia.
 East Sussex County Council was granted a new coat of arms on August 29, 1975, as illustrated here.